 The SP90-L 90 W solar panel is a photovoltaic power source capable of recharging batteries.
-It is used in CO2 Bowen Ratio, CO2 Eddy Covariance, or other systems that require high-power solar panels.
+It is used in systems that require high-power solar panels.
 The SP90 allows unattended operation of systems in remote locations, far from ac electrical sources.

 This solar panel needs to be used with either a 18529 Morningstar SunSaver regulator or a CH200 Smart Charge Controller.